sillsdev/TheCombine/README.md

 ### Prepare the Environment

-1. If you want the email services to work you will need to set the following environment variables.
+1. _(Optional)_ If you want the email services to work you will need to set the following environment variables.
 These values must be kept secret, so ask your email administrator to supply them.
 Set them in your `.profile` (Linux or Mac 10.14-), your `.zprofile` (Mac 10.15+), or the _System_ app (Windows).

    - `COMBINE_SMTP_SERVER`
    - `COMBINE_SMTP_PORT`